Share this page

 A simple delegation rule is the SMART acronym, or better still, SMARTER.

 It's a quick checklist for proper delegation.
-Delegated tasks must be:
+Tasks must be:

 Specific, Measurable, Agreed Realistic, Time bound, Ethical and Recorded